csys-fresher-batch-2019/sql-manoj/README.md

                             constraint from_to_check check (from_location <> to_location),
                             constraint max_seats_check check(max_seats>0)
                             );
-                            create sequence s_no_seq start with 1 increment by 1;
+                            create sequence s_no_sequence start with 1 increment by 1;

                             insert into bus_info values(s_no_seq.nextval,100,'KPN',50,'sleeper',1,'chennai','tirupur');
                             insert into bus_info values(s_no_seq.nextval,101,'YBM',40,'seater',1,'chennai','salem');